Artifactory Linux Package Installation

 Install Artifactory with Linux Archive

 Installing Artifactory from a Linux archive involves manually downloading the compressed file, extracting it, and then configuring the extracted directories.
-While it doesn't use the operating system's native package manager for installation, Artifactory can still be configured to run as an OS-managed service (for example, using systemd).
+While it does not use the operating system's native package manager for installation, Artifactory can still be configured to run as an OS-managed service (for example, using systemd).

 Prerequisites